python/mypy/docs/source/more_types.rst

 ----------------------

-If you have an asynchronous iterator, you can use the :py:class:`~typing.AsyncIterator` type in your annotations:
+If you have an asynchronous iterator, you can use the :py:class:`~collections.abc.AsyncIterator` type in your annotations:

 .. code-block:: python

-   from typing import Optional, AsyncIterator import asyncio
+   from collections.abc import AsyncIterator from typing import Optional import asyncio

    class arange: